 Company of Heroes 2 had big, muddy, army issue boots to fill in 2013, and its Eastern Front campaign managed to be a worthy successor to Relic’s original World War 2 RTS.
-Since then, players have spent over 40 million hours fighting across Europe and Russia; that’s over 400 years.
+Since then, players have spent over 40 million hours fighting across Europe and Russia; that’s over 400 years in one of the best World War 2 games on PC.

 But with competition from competitive RTS games like StarCraft 2 and the neverending hordes of MOBAs, how does it stay healthy?
 Plenty of exercise and a good diet?
 I had a chat with executive producer Greg Wilson to find out what Relic’s been doing to keep people invested in the war.